denis911/gtm-pipeline-local-bruin-docker-compose-duckdb-notebooks/README.md

 ### Step 4: Run the Pipeline

 The pipeline downloads GitHub events for a specific date.

-### Step 4: Run the Pipeline

-Run for the reference date (2026-03-19) - RECOMMENDED for first test:
+**Run with the built-in reference date (2026-03-19)**:
 ```bash
 docker compose run --rm bruin bruin run .
 ```

+*Note: We have pre-configured this date in `docker-compose.yml` to make first-run tests easier.*

-Or run for a specific date:
+**Or run for a specific date:**
 ```bash
 docker compose run --rm bruin bruin run . --start-date 2026-03-20
 ```